 The temporomandibular joint or TMJ is the name for each joint (right and left) that connects your jaw (the mandible) to your skull at the temporal bone.
 TMJ disorders are a family of problems that occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 If you have had symptoms like pain or a “clicking” sound you may have temporomandibular disorder or TMD.
 Since some types of TMJ disorders can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Dietrich can help you have a healthier and more comfortable jaw.
+Our doctors can help you have a healthier and more comfortable jaw.

 Trouble With Your Jaw?

 TMJ disorders develop for many reasons.

 - You might clench or grind your teeth, therefore tightening your jaw muscles and stressing your TM joint.
 Prolonged teeth grinding (bruxism) can also cause enamel to wear off teeth causing dentin exposure.
 This material is softer than enamel and more susceptible to decay.
 Sensitivity to hot and cold food and drink may also develop as a result of this excessive teeth grinding.